So here it is, merry Brexmas, everybody's having fun!

 Although the party establishment has long resisted the changing of the guard, the more Eurosceptic and populist wing of the Conservative Party has become an unstoppable political force since the 2016 referendum.
 Not even Theresa May's dismal attempt to cancel Brexit without anyone noticing was enough to stave off the inevitable collapse of this powerful yet unrepresentative globalist clique at Tory HQ.
 The electoral humiliation of Grieve, Gauke, Soubury et al shows just how unpopular this group really is.

 So, what happens when a populist, Eurosceptic leader finally wrestles control of the centre right away from the globalist cuckoos in the nest?
 Electoral landslide, that's what.

 The order for course correction has finally been acknowledged some three decades after a self-interested and unrepresentative globalist cabal seized control of the HMS Great Britain by forcing out its last Eurosceptic captain.
 We can expect plenty of grumbling and a continued rearguard action from both the civil service and the mainstream media, but the ship of state is now firmly under the control of those who at least have some idea of what the quiet, sensible middle actually wants.

 It took more than thirty years, but the globalist coup d'etat has suffered an irrevocable defeat.
 Set course for a brighter, freer and more prosperous future.

-As for those unrepentant Remainers who still refuse to accept Brexit and are busy rebranding themselves as Re-joiners...let me know how that works out for you!
+As for the unrepentant Remainers who still refuse to accept Brexit and who are now rebranding themselves as Re-joiners...let me know how that works out for you!